CodeHubOrg/codehuborg.github.io/_posts/2014-06-24-june-meetup-d3js.md

 <iframe src="http://codehub.org.uk/workshops/d3js/d3js.html" width="650" height="500" />

-Duncan's tutorial is available on the CodeHub GitHub repository.
+Duncan's tutorial is available on the CodeHub GitHub repository: [github.com/CodeHubOrg/d3-workshop](https://github.com/CodeHubOrg/d3-workshop).
 It uses Node to set up a local server and express site.
 Then you uncomment and manipulate the d3.js code in the files bit by bit, and view the results in the browser.

 <p>&nbsp;</p>